0x15F9/AutonomousGamePlaying/README.md

 Loading Breakout models and retraining does not work quite well

-[ ] Play using model and watch video to understand problem
+[ ] Play using model and watch video to understand problem + also watch obs

 04
 ===

-From 02 -> 03

-[ ] Load Pong model and train Breakout till score = 12 TODO: which layers to train
+[ ] Read report to understand which layers should be retrained

+[ ] Read past implementations to understand how retraining is done

 From 03 -> 02

 [ ] Load Breakout model and train Pong till score = 12 TODO: which layers to train

+04.1
+---

+[ ] Load BreakoutRot and Play Pong